isacjunior/doc_widget/packages/doc_widget/README.md

 void main() {

   final titleItem = ElementPreview(
-    document: TitleDoc(), // From generated file
+    document: TitleDocWidget(), // From generated file
     previews: [
       WidgetPreview( // This will show your widget and a description about.
           widget: Title(title: 'Amazing'),